Single and two-particle energy gaps across the disorder-driven superconductor-insulator transition

-\myheading{Model and methods:} To model the competition between superconductivity and localization that leads to the SIT in quench-condensed films with thicknesses less than the coherence length, we take the simplest lattice Hamiltonian that has an s-wave superconducting ground state in the absence of disorder ($V=0$) and exhibits Anderson localization when the attractive interaction is turned off ($U=0$).
-This is the two-dimensional attractive Hubbard model in a random potential:
+\myheading{Model and methods:} To model the competition between superconductivity and localization that leads to the SIT in quench-condensed films with thicknesses less than the coherence length, we take the simplest lattice Hamiltonian that has an $s$-wave superconducting ground state in the absence of disorder ($V=0$) and exhibits Anderson localization when the attractive interaction is turned off ($U=0$).
+Thus, we study the two-dimensional attractive Hubbard model in a random potential: